rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 # Appendix B Using an emulator

+Install Android Studio.

+In Android Studio, go to Tools->AVD Manager

+Use the 'Create Virtual Device..' button if the emulator you want is not listed.

 Right click on an emulator (view details) to see it's name, for example: Nexus_4_API_21

 Add something like this to your PATH:
      C:\Users\UserName\AppData\Local\Android\Sdk\emulator

 Start an emulator using it's name
 ```
 emulator @Nexus_4_API_21
 ```
-Check the emulator is running using 'adb devices' Install an app in the emulator from adb.
+Check the emulator is running using 'adb devices'.
+Then install an app in the emulator from adb.
 The apk MUST be built with android.arch set to the same as ABI above.

 # Appendix C Locally modifying a recipe